 Is 806 a good credit score?

-FICO scores range from 300 to 850.
+The FICO score range, which ranges from 300 to 850, is widely used by lenders and financial institutions as a measure of creditworthiness.
 As you can see below, an 806 credit score is considered Exceptional.

 |Credit Score||Credit Rating||% of population|

 806 Credit Score Credit Card & Loan Options

 Lenders are most attracted to borrowers with credit scores in the 806 range.
 With a score of 806, your focus should be maintaining your credit status to make sure you continue to get the best interest rates available.

 Can you get a credit card with an 806 credit score?